Written by Jocelyn (she/her), student

 Should you master something or become a “jack of all trades” in your subject area?

-I know choosing a major can be hard enough without worrying about the multitude of ways you can customize your degree, such as adding a minor, option, specialization, double major, co-op, and the list goes on.
+Choosing a major can be hard enough on its own.
+It can be daunting to think about all the ways in which you can customize your degree, which includes adding a minor, option, specialization, double major, or co-op.

-There are pros and cons of focusing your studies or keeping them broad.
-It’s just a matter of deciding which one is better for you and your future career plans.
+There are pros and cons to narrowing your studies or keeping them broad.
+It’s just a matter of deciding which one suits you and your future career plans.
 Let’s look at the differences between the two as well as students’ opinions on why they chose one over the other.

 Pros and cons